chapel-lang/chapel/doc/rst/language/spec/locales.rst

 Locales
 -------

-A *locale* is a portion of the target parallel architecture that has processing and storage capabilities.
-Chapel implementations should typically define locales for a target architecture such that tasks running within a locale have roughly uniform access to values stored in the locale’s local memory and longer latencies for accessing the memories of other locales.
-As an example, a cluster of multicore nodes or SMPs would typically define each node to be a locale.
-In contrast a pure shared memory machine would be defined as a single locale.
+A *locale* is a Chapel abstraction for a piece of a target architecture that has processing and storage capabilities.
+Generally speaking, the tasks running within a locale have roughly uniform access to values stored in the locale's local memory and longer latencies for accessing the memories of other locales.
+As examples, a single shared memory machine would be defined as a single locale, while in a system consisting of a group of network-connected multicore nodes or SMPs each node would be defined as a locale.

 .. _The_Locale_Type: